Hack-with-Github/Awesome-Hacking/README.md

 [ThreatHunter-Playbook](https://github.com/Cyb3rWard0g/ThreatHunter-Playbook) | A Threat hunter's playbook to aid the development of techniques and hypothesis for hunting campaigns
-[Web Security](https://github.com/qazbnm456/awesome-web-security) | Curated list of Web Security materials and resources [Vulhub](https://github.com/vulhub/vulhub) | Pre-Built Vulnerable Environments Based on Docker-Compose
+[Web Security](https://github.com/qazbnm456/awesome-web-security) | Curated list of Web Security materials and resources [Vulhub](https://github.com/vulhub/vulhub) | Pre-Built Vulnerable Environments Based on Docker-Compose [Nand2Tetris](https://www.nand2tetris.org/course) | For complete understaing of how computers work from logic gates to OS.

 ## Need more ?